Why session replay is such a valuable feature, and what you should look out for when starting out.

 Helps guide better usability and user experience.

-Supports teams like product, development, and design make smarter decisions when prioritizing feature releases.
+Supports teams like product, development, and design to make smarter decisions when prioritizing feature releases.

 Playing sessions in real-time gives a personal impression of loading times in the app.